 Why do many stars rise and set each night?
 Why, in other words, does the night sky seem to turn?
 We have seen that the apparent rotation of the celestial sphere could be accounted for either by a daily rotation of the sky around a stationary Earth or by the rotation of Earth itself.
 Since the seventeenth century, it has been generally accepted that it is Earth that turns, but not until the nineteenth century did the French physicist Jean Foucault provide an unambiguous demonstration of this rotation.
-In 1851, he suspended a 60-meter pendulum weighing about 25 kilograms from the dome of the Pantheon in Paris and started the pendulum swinging evenly.
+In 1851, he suspended a 60-meter pendulum with a mass of about 25 kilograms from the dome of the Pantheon in Paris and started the pendulum swinging evenly.
 If Earth had not been turning, there would have been no alteration of the pendulum’s plane of oscillation, and so it would have continued tracing the same path.
 Yet after a few minutes Foucault could see that the pendulum’s plane of motion was turning.
 Foucault explained that it was not the pendulum that was shifting, but rather Earth that was turning beneath it (Figure 4.4).
 You can now find such pendulums in many science centers and planetariums around the world.

 Can you think of other pieces of evidence that indicate that it is Earth and not the sky that is turning?
 (See Collaborative Group Activity A at the end of this chapter.)